San Diego horned lizard: Defense

-Their first defensive strategy to avoid predators is to use their body color to blend in with their surroundings and to remain still.

-If they are seen they will try to run away and hide in bushes to cover themselves in sand.

-If they can not hide from predators they will try other defensive tactics such as hissing, biting, or using the horns on their heads and body as weapons.
+Their first defensive strategy to avoid predators is to remain still, using their body color to blend in with their surroundings.
+If this strategy fails, they will attempt to hide in undergrowth or cover themselves in sand.
+If this fails, they will try other defensive tactics such as hissing, biting, or using the horns on their heads and body as weapons.
 If they are out of defensive options they can shoot blood out of their eyes to scare off predators.

 Diet

-Their diet is mostly Harvester ants but they do eat spiders, beetles, termites, and other insects.
+Their diet is mostly harvester ants, but they do eat spiders, beetles, termites, and other insects.
+Harvester ants require dry conditions and therefore struggle in cultivated urban ecosystems with irrigated lawns, which in turn impacts horned lizard populations.

 Reproduction

 In Southern California, the San Diego horned lizard's reproductive period ranges from early March to June.

-Each year the female Blainville's horned lizard can lay about 6-21 eggs in a year.
-A few months after they are laid in August-September they begin to hatch.
+Each year the female Blainville's horned lizard can lay about 6–21 eggs in a year.
+A few months after they are laid in August–September they begin to hatch.

 The females will lay their eggs in the Santa Monica and Simi Hills area.